Current potential patches: Method

-which is an $N\times M$ matrix where $N$ is the number of evaluation points on the magnetic surface and $M$ is the number of dipoles used.
 Stellarator symmetry may be used to account for each dipole's contribution from being mapped toroidally.
 As a result, only a half-field-period winding surface with a half-field-period of plasma surface need be considered when solving for the magnetic dipole strengths.
+The use of stellarator symmetry restricts the applicability of this inductance matrix formulation to only stellarator-symmetric equilibria, though the formulation is easily generalized to field-period symmetry.

+The method described in the following subsections is closely related to the efficient field distributions method of \cite{EFDs:2016}, though this implementation uses the unique ability of current potential patches to construct discontinuous current sheets.